Omar-p/learning-notes/aws/aws.md

 - Every VPC has a VPC Router
 - highly available.
 - [move traffic from somewhere to somewhere else]
-- Runs in all AZs the VPC uses, - In every subnet .. `network+1` address.
+- Runs in all AZs the VPC uses,
+  - it has an interface In every subnet . `subnet+1` address.(default GW assigned via DHCP Option Set)
+- Route traffic between subnets.
+- route from external network(other vpc, private network, public network) into the vpc and vice versa.
 - the default config : Routes traffic between subnets in that VPC.
 - Controlled by `route table` each subnet has one.
-- specify what to do with traffic when it leave the subnet.
+- specify what to do with traffic when it leaves the subnet.
 - A VPC has a Main route table
   - subnet default.
-  - VPC can only have one Route table, but Route table can associated with many VPC
+  - VPC can only have one Route table, but Route table can be associated with many VPC
   - Target #local means the dest in the VPC itself
-  - local routes have higher priority
+  - local routes have higher priority.
+  - route tables can be associated with gateways
-  - local routes are automatically added to the route table. uneditable.
+  - local routes are automatically added to the route table. non-editable.
+  - subnets by default associated with the main route table but if you want to use a different route table you can associate it with the subnet. and the main route table will be disassociated.
+  - if no route match the dest, route table route it to a suitable gateway.
 - if a packet dest match multiple routes, the most specific route is used.
   - higher prefix = more specific = higher priority